geo-python/site/source/index.rst

 The **Geo-Python** course teaches you the basic concepts of programming and scientific data analysis using the Python programming language in a format that is easy to learn and understand (no previous programming experience required).
 Each lesson is a tutorial with specific topic(s) where the aim is to gain skills and understanding how to solve common data-related tasks using Python.
-Geo-Python is jointly organized by the `Master's Program in Geography <https://www.helsinki.fi/en/degree-programmes/geography-masters-programme>`_ and the `Bachelor's Program in Geoscience <https://www.helsinki.fi/fi/koulutusohjelmat/geotieteiden-kandiohjelma>`_ at the University of Helsinki.
+Geo-Python is jointly organized by the `Bachelor's Program in Geography <https://www.helsinki.fi/fi/koulutusohjelmat/maantieteen-kandiohjelma>`_ and the `Bachelor's Program in Geoscience <https://www.helsinki.fi/fi/koulutusohjelmat/geotieteiden-kandiohjelma>`_ at the University of Helsinki.

 Geo-Python covers the essential skills needed to continue to more advanced courses such as `Automating GIS processes <https://autogis.github.io>`_ and/or `Introduction to Quantitative Geology <https://introqg.github.io>`_.